The iBasso DX200 is the company’s latest TOTL digital media player featuring Android and an amp card system. It is priced at $869.

 To learn more about iBasso products reviewed on Headfonics you can click here.

 Note, this review follows our new scoring guidelines for 2021 which you can read up on here.

 Tonally, the iBasso Dx200 is so much superior to the older ES9018 and much easier to listen to with a smooth, revealing, and very detailed presentation.
 Out of the box with Amp 1, the DX200 is very linear and perhaps too reference for some who want better impact.

-iBasso celebrated their 10th anniversary very recently and the launch of the feature packed DX200 has been timed to coincide with that landmark moment.
+iBasso celebrated its 10th anniversary very recently and the launch of the feature-packed DX200 has been timed to coincide with that landmark moment.

 Those of you who remember the DX100 had been waiting patiently for a true flagship DAP from iBasso for quite some time.

 The DX80 was a little bit of a precursor of what to expect with the Mango OS making its debut appearance at a mid-fi level and we all were teased with the excellent crowdsourcing process in terms of design choice for the DX200 over a year ago.

 Truth be told I have had the DX200 since February and I was all set to review it in March or April but when I got wind of the Amp 2 module I decided to delay until I could listen to both amp cards side by side and let you know if it was worth the upgrade or not.